shavejshaikh/Fastapi-crud-jwt/README.md

 # FastAPI - CRUD - JWT

 A basic boilerplate for FastAPI CRUD along with JWT Token Authentication. <br/>
-+ Since writting a code for simple application it required to go through documentation and dependency installation. <br/>
++ Since writting a code for application it required to go through documentation and dependency installation. <br/>
 + It's easy to install/clone the code and kick start the development.

 ## Screenshot